promisedlandt/LolRotation/README.md

 ## Disclaimer

-This gem scrapes the official League of Legends website - if they change the format, this will break.
+This gem scrapes the official League of Legends website - if they change the format of the news posts, this will break.

 ---